Public Services (Monaco): L'Orchestre militaire

 Despite its title of "military orchestra", this section, which is attached to the Compagnie des Carabiniers du Prince, provides a full range of military music, including an orchestra, a ceremonial marching band, and state trumpeters, under the command of a Chef de l'Orchestre, with the rank of Commandant (Major).
 The band was established in 1978 and consists of 24 soldiers.

 Rank and insignia

 Commissioned officer ranks

 The rank insignia of commissioned officers.

 Other ranks

 The rank insignia of non-commissioned officers and enlisted personnel.

 Department of the Interior

-The minister of the Department of the Interior is appointed by the prince of Monaco for one five-year term, and is mainly responsible for both policing and military activity within Monaco.
+The Département de l’Intérieur (Department of the Interior) of the Principality of Monaco is headed by a Government Counsellor–Minister appointed by the Albert II, Prince of Monaco.
+The Department is responsible for public security, civil protection and the oversight of the national police (Sûreté Publique) and other internal security services.